bnb-chain/bnb-chain.github.io/docs/bcfusion/developers/staking.md

 ### How to get the unbonding delegations of a delegator, and his/her unbonding requests which can be claimed?

-The `StakeHub` contract provides the `getUnbondingRequest` function to get the unbonding delegation count for a delegator.
+The credit contract provides the `pendingUnbondRequest` function to get the unbonding delegation count for a delegator.
 To review the details of a unbond request, please call the `unbondRequest` function with a `index` parameter to define which unbond request will be returned.